epicwebgame/dragdrop/HTML5/InputControlTypes.md

 23. datetime (deprecated)

 ### Analysis
 After doing [this example on input control types](https://github.com/Sathyaish/Practice/blob/master/HTML5/examples/inputControlTypes.html) and reading the MDN, it appears that most HTML5 controls, esp. the ones that relate to time, are not well-supported on all browsers yet.
-So it is best to use a library like [jQuery UI](https://jqueryui.com/) [datepicker](https://jqueryui.com/datepicker/) or [timepicker](http://timepicker.co/) or somethingelse or make your own.
+So it is best to use a library like [jQuery UI](https://jqueryui.com/) [datepicker](https://jqueryui.com/datepicker/) or [timepicker](http://timepicker.co/) or something else or make your own.